-By Dessireth Arianna Morales Salazar - General Studies class student
+By Dessireth Arianna Morales Salazar - Student of the School of General Studies

 Japan is suffering from a phenomenon known as demographic contraction, which means the precipitous reduction of its population.
 According to BBC Mundo (2016), a census conducted in 2015 on this country revealed that in the last five years the population decreased by almost one million inhabitants, being 0.7% less than in the census of the year 2010, thus marking the Japan's first population growth contraction since the censuses were implemented in 1920.
 This phenomenon is due to the low birth rate, coupled with the rapid increase in the aging population, which contributes to a prolonged economic stagnation and increase in health costs.